Children and Youth with Disabilities

-Students who require special education because of: autism; communication disorders; deaf-blindness; emotional disturbances; hearing impairments, including deafness; intellectual disability; orthopedic impairments; other health impairments; specific learning disabilities; traumatic brain injuries; or visual impairments, including blindness.
+Student with Disability: Defined as students who require special education because of: autism; communication disorders; deaf-blindness; emotional disturbances; hearing impairments, including deafness; intellectual disability; orthopedic impairments; other health impairments; specific learning disabilities; traumatic brain injuries; or visual impairments, including blindness.
 (OAR 581-015-2000(4))

-The Disabled World mission in Child Disability is to:
+Disabled World Child Disability Section Mission

 - Provide families of children with a disability information concerning their rights and entitlements to services and support.